-- National Certificate in Outdoor Recreation (Leadership) Level 3, with strand in Bush Walking and additional assessment in US27843 (Overnight Tramping Leader). - National Certificate in Outdoor Recreation (Leadership) Level 4-5, with strand in Tramping - New Zealand Certificate in Outdoor Leadership (Instruction) (Level 5) with strand(s) in Bush - NZOIA Bush 1.
+- National Certificate in Outdoor Recreation (Leadership) Level 4-5, with strand in Tramping - New Zealand Certificate in Outdoor Leadership (Instruction) (Level 5) with strand in Bush - NZOIA Bush 1

 Resources and equipment

 Consider what equipment and resources are required to ensure the activity can be run safely.
 The participants may be required to bring this or it may be provided to them.